scahyono/aifu/README.md

 ## Configuration

 1. Create a `.env` file in the project directory.
-2. Add your OpenAI API key to the `.env` file as follows:
+2. Add your OpenAI API key to the `.env` file:

 ```plaintext
 OPENAI_API_KEY=your_api_key_here